-1. Two-Stage Heating (Adaptive Mode) with Single-Stage Thermostat
+Two-Stage Heating with Single-Stage Thermostat

-NOTE: The low-heat only switch SW1-2 selects either the low-heat only operation mode when ON, (see item 2. below) or the adaptive heating mode when OFF in response to a call for heat.
-(See Figure 5) When the W2 thermostat terminal is energized it will always cause high-heat operation when the R-to-W circuit is closed, regardless of the setting of the low-heat only switch.
-This furnace can operate as a two-stage furnace with a single-stage thermostat because the furnace control CPU includes a programmed adaptive sequence of controlled operation, which selects low-heat or high-heat operation.
-This selection is based upon the stored history of the length of previous gas-heating periods of the single-stage thermostat.
+NOTE: The thermostat type switch (TT) selects either the two-stage thermostat operation mode when ON, (see item 2) or the single stage thermostat operation mode when OFF in response to a call for heat.
+When the W2 thermostat terminal is energized it will always cause high-heat operation when the R to W circuit is closed, regardless of the setting of the thermostat type switch.
+This furnace can operate as a two-stage furnace with a single-stage thermostat because the furnace control CPU includes a programmed sequence of controlled operation, which selects low-heat for the first 12 minutes of operation then switches to high heat operation.